transcranial/atom-transparency/README.md

 This can take awhile, but once complete, fire up Atom.

-**In Atom v1.7+, atom must be started with an additional `--disable-gpu` flag.**
+**On linux, add an additional `--enable-transparent-visuals` flag while starting atom.**

-Otherwise, there will be a lot of UI flickering.
-The reason for this may be due to various CSS transforms, but that's just speculation.
+**In Atom v1.7+, atom must be started with an additional `--disable-gpu` flag.** Otherwise, there will be a lot of UI flickering.

 Open up your editor LESS stylesheet (`⌘-shift-p` or `ctrl-shift-p`, then `Application: Open Your Stylesheet`), and add the following CSS.
 This is a basic guide - you can experiment with your own settings to get the effect you want.
 For example, to avoid text-on-text collisions in the autocomplete popups, I set `atom-overlay > *` to near-complete opacity.